MPoL-dev/MPoL/docs/usage.rst

-    uu = # your data here in [kilolam] vv = # your data here in [kilolam] data_re = # your data here in [Jy] data_im = # -1.0 * (your data here) in [Jy]
+    uu = # your data here in [kilolam] vv = # your data here in [kilolam] data_re = # your data here in [Jy]
+    # perform the complex conjugate by multiplying the imaginaries by -1
+    data_im = # -1.0 * (your data here) in [Jy]
     weights = # your data here in [1/Jy^2]